Overview

 Nearby Attractions

-• Avondale – Just a short drive north, Avondale Forest Park and House offer woodland walks, a historic mansion and the famous “Meeting of the Waters” where the Avonmore and Avonbeg rivers join.
+- Avondale – A short drive north, Avondale Forest Park and House combine woodland trails with historic estate grounds.
+The nearby “Meeting of the Waters” is a notable natural feature where the Avonmore and Avonbeg rivers converge.

-• Blessington – The town of Blessington and its lakes provide opportunities for sailing, fishing and a pleasant lakeside promenade, ideal for a relaxed afternoon after a hike.
+- Blessington – The town of Blessington and its twin lakes offer sailing, fishing, and a paved lakeside promenade, providing a relaxed alternative to mountain hiking.